runspired/rfcs/text/0000-ember-data-collections.md

 feature would be relatively simple given the ease of iterating pagination links, with the flexibility to handle any number of UX and Performance strategies.

+### No changes peekAll / No peekCollection

+This RFC considers changes to the behavior of `peekAll` to return a `Collection` instead of a `RecordArray` to be outside the scope of this RFC.
+It also declines to proffer a `peekCollection` API for checking for the existence of a collection locally.
+For the time being, `fetchCollection` gives users the granular ability to decide whether to hit the network or not.
+Changes to the `peek` API ought to be scoped to a new RFC.

 ## How we teach this

 **TODO**